 With the exception of a few Greek plays, we will be doing primarily modern (at least post-Renaissance) literature in the western tradition, and indeed, primarily things written originally in English — with a few excursions into areas that seem too important to ignore — some of which are also specially noted as relevant in the College Board's AP materials.
 (The Russian novel is high on their list, for example.
 Goethe is not, but I can't see dispensing with him.)

-The other point of this class is to address the requirements of the College Board Advanced Placement English program, leading to the taking of the AP exam in Spring 2007.
+The other point of this class is to address the requirements of the College Board Advanced Placement English program, leading to the taking of the AP exam in the Spring.
 I do not require students to take the AP Exam, however — that is entirely up to you.
 But please note: If you choose to take it, you will have to make your own arrangements for it.
 I have given you a link to the College Board site, but you have to find a local school to administer it, and get yourself there on the appropriate morning.

 Enrollment in Senior English is by instructor permission only.
 Usually, an established track record in other of our English classes will be my grounds for making such a determination; I am willing to consider making exceptions for students from other backgrounds, based on correspondence and demonstrated ability to do the work.
 In general, though, I expect a student to have completed both English Literature and American Literature (or their equivalents) before coming to Senior English, and while I do not suffer from the "not made here" syndrome that insists that only our own products have any value, I will insist on some particular evidence that the relevant ground has been covered.
 The broad historical perspective that comes from marching through the other courses is fundamental to this one, and is not something we can supply on the fly.

 In general, too, I would not expect students to take this course prior to their senior year.
-This is not immutable law, but I'd require a lot of persuading to allow a local change in the pattern.
+This is not immutable law either, but I'd require a lot of persuading to allow a local change in the pattern.
 We deal with some literature that addresses mature themes, but which seems essential for its intrinsic merit.

 I should point out that students specifically hoping to take the AP Exam will probably get more practical material from the English and American Literature sequence than from this one alone: and indeed, I have had students take the AP Exam on the basis of those courses in the past, and they have done well.
 Ideally, of course, they will take all three (or, better yet, all three of these and Western Literature to Dante).